TZstatsADS/Spring2021-Project3-group6/README.md

 Weiwei Song: implement the XGBoost, XGBoost+SMOTE,  and Random Forest algorithms, and write the related .Rmd and R script files.  prepare the PPT for the presentation

+Zi Fang: Github Leader; work on exploratory data analysis, share PCA results and other findings with other members, and use PCA+LDA, KNN and XGBoost modules to make predictions.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```